I got a question on my deviantART page asking me about writing romance. So thought it would make a great subject for a blog post.

 Add some tenderness of a squeezed hand or a brushed shoulder.
 It does not just have to be admitting deep love and then extreme kissing.

 Romance can be shown by being there.
 Knowing when a person needs someone to hold them, or to listen.

-It all goes back to the show me, don’t tell me, show the growing of feelings between characters, the small things can really pull the reader in.
+It all goes back to the show me, don’t tell me, show the growth of feelings between characters, the small things can really pull the reader in.
 It can often build that “will they, won’t they” that everyone seems to like so much.

 It is not so quick and simple.
 You are dealing with two separate people each with their own neuroses, hang-ups, baggage, emotional shit and you have to build them together.